 We have a platform process which may enable us to treat patient populations with an "off-the-shelf" product.
 However, our research program may not be successful, might not be carried out within the timescales currently anticipated, or even if successful might not result in a cell therapy that can be used to treat patients or achieve a profitable return on investment.
 In particular the various cell lines developed during this process will need to be properly characterized and produced in accordance with regulatory requirements and this development process can take a significant amount of time and resource to ensure that any process or cell lines can be used for the production of clinical stage and ultimately commercial stage products.
-It is not known at this time whether the cell therapy candidates resulting from the process will have a similar profile of activity to our existing cell therapy products or whether such cell therapy candidates will be safe to administer to patients.
-Delays may occur at any part of the process, including obtaining results during development that necessitate a requirement to repeat or modify steps in the process.
+It is not known at this time whether the cell therapy candidates resulting from the process will have a similar profile of activity to our existing cell therapy products or whether such cell therapy candidates development that necessitate a requirement to repeat or modify steps in the process.
 The regulatory requirements for an off-the-shelf product are not known and regulators could require significant additional development steps, which in turn could delay our ability to enter clinical development with our off-the-shelf cell therapies.